 FOREWORD WELCOME READERS The following report reaffirms KEA - Copenhagen School of Design and Technology's support to the UN Global Compact's ten principles.
 The report focuses on the principles dealing with Human Rights, Labour, Environment and Anti-corruption.
 The report presents the actions KEA has taken to support the UN Global Compact and its principles illustrated in initiatives carried out from 2020-2021.
 This is the 4th report, following the publishments covering the periods 2014-2015, 2016-2017 and 2018-2019.
-At KEA, sustainability is about solving societal challenges.
-We wish to integrate this mindset into all our educational programmes as well as our physical facilities.
-SUPPORT TO THE UN GLOBAL COMPACT By Rector - Steen Enemark Kildesgaard At KEA, we are proud members of the world's largest Corporate Social Responsibility and Sustainability initiative, the UN Global Compact.
+LETTER OF CONTINUED SUPPORT TO THE UN GLOBAL COMPACT By Rector, Steen Enemark Kildesgaard At KEA - Copenhagen School of Design and Technology, we are proud members of the world's largest Corporate Social Responsibility and Sustainability initiative, the UN Global Compact.
 Our sustainability initiatives form an integrated part of our educational programme areas, Design, Tech, Build, Digital and Competence, as well as the department, Facility & IT.
 The UN Global Compact's ten principles are incorporated in our present strategy and will also be a major part of KEA's future strategy.
 The endeavours with the ten principles should not be seen as isolated efforts, as they form an integrated part of KEA's strategy where Sustainability, Business and Technology constitute three focus areas.
-At KEA, sustainability is about solving societal challenges.
+At KEA, Sustainability is about solving societal challenges.
 We wish to integrate this mindset into all our educational programmes as well as our physical facilities.
-One of the main areas in KEA's new strategy is sustainability.
-The purpose of having a focus area on sustainability is that every time we make a choice at KEA, the focus area will help us navigate in the right direction.
-To KEA, sustainability is a benchmark that responds to a common societal challenge, and through it, we wish to live up to our responsibility as a voluntary member of the UN Global agreement.
+One of the main areas in KEA's new strategy is Sustainability.
+The purpose of having a focus area on Sustainability is that every time we make a choice at KEA, the focus area will help us navigate in the right direction.
+To KEA, Sustainability is a benchmark that responds to a common societal challenge, and through it, we wish to live up to our responsibility as a voluntary member of the UN Global agreement.
 However, not only Sustainability and Environment are important principles but also Human Rights, Labour, and Anti-corruption.
-Our effort to support our students was prioritised during the Corona lockdown by phone calls and conversations to ensure the students wellbeing.
-One should always consider if the materials used are recyclable and if it is possible to reduce the resource consumption, but our strategic goal at KEA is even bigger, as we want sustainability to be embedded in all our educational programmes.
-Therefore, a broad range of KEA's new programmes are designed around sustainability, including the top-up (bachelor's) to Energy Manager, which is described in more detail later in this report.
+Our effort to support our students was prioritised during the Corona lockdown by, phone calls and conversation to ensure the students' wellbeing.
+One should always consider if the materials used are recyclable and if it is possible to reduce the resource consumption, but our strategic goal at KEA is even bigger, as we want Sustainability to be embedded in all our educational programmes.
+Therefore, a broad range of KEA's new programmes are designed around Sustainability, including the top-up (bachelor's) to Energy Manager, which is described in more detail later in this report.
 Sustainability should be an integrated part of our institution and mindset.
-As a School of Applied Sciences, KEA is expected to come up with solutions to societal challenges and to further develop the initiatives that we are already taking.
-Our students should graduate with a mindset and the qualifications to move industries in the direction of sustainability in a broad sense.
-Jerzia
+As a school of Applied Sciences, KEA is expected to come up with solutions to societal challenges and to further develop the initiatives that we are already taking.
+Our students should graduate with a mindset and the qualifications to move industries in the direction of Sustainability in a broad sense.
+Jery John